k1nd0ne/VolWeb/README.md

 <img width="1728" alt="image" src="https://github.com/user-attachments/assets/e77e5c07-4ff7-4bdb-9eb4-d8880e0a0107">

-## Capitalize and share indicators
+## 🚨 Capitalize and share STIX V2 Indicators

 When the expert found malicious activies, VolWeb give you the possibility to create STIX V2 Indicators directly from the interface and centralize them in your case.
 Once your case is closed, you can generate you STIX bundle and share your Indicators with your community using CTI Platforms like MISP or OpenCTI.